leandrosousa110490/photo_editor/README.md

 - **Session creation error**: Could mean the model files are missing or corrupted
 - **Memory errors**: Large images may require more RAM than available
 - **CUDA errors**: GPU acceleration requires proper NVIDIA drivers

-For detailed logs, check the `image_editor.log` file in the application directory.